 Your instructor said that you cannot use the Internet to find sources for your paper.
 Instead, you have to use "scholarly journals" and other academic resources from the library.
 So what does that mean?

 Scholarly journals are published by universities, societies, or associations of specialized fields.
 Articles are written by scholars in that field who present the results of original research and experimentation or provide technical or professional information.
 They go through a peer-review evaluation process before being published.
 Peer-reviewed articles are reviewed by other scholars in the same field who provide feedback about the article's quality, accuracy, relevance to scholarship in the field, validity of research methodology and procedures, and more.

-The Library's online databases contain millions of published articles from popular magazines, scholarly journals and news sources.
-In these databases, you can search for your topic in thousands of magazines at the same time.
-The following is a list of the library databases that are good resources for scholarly journal articles.
-Note: off-campus access to these databases requires that you sign on using your mymsjc user name and password.
+The Libraries' databases contain millions of published articles from scholarly journals, popular magazines,and news sources.
+In these databases, you can search for your topic in thousands of sources at the same time.
+The following databases are a good place to start searching for scholarly journal articles related to environmental science.

 Note: Sign in using your mymsjc username and password if you are accessing these resources off campus.